RobertoRoos/sawIntuitiveResearchKitWiki/Development-Environment.md

 <!--te-->

-Development Environment Setup
+# Development Environment Setup

 The current software is written in C/C++ and uses the libraw1394 library under Linux.
 See http://www.dennedy.org/libraw1394/ for libraw1394 documentation.
+Starting with dVRK Software Version 2.0, Ethernet UDP is also supported, provided that there is at least one FPGA V2.x board (with Ethernet jack).

 # FireWire Adapter
 The dVRK controllers use FireWire as the fieldbus, and you will need a FireWire adapter.
 Due to the fact that FireWire is a sophisticated protocol, some chipset implementations are not fully functional and have various issues such as dropping packets and supporting a limited number of FireWire nodes.
 We **STRONGLY** recommend adapters with chipsets from Texas Instruments (see links below).